dair-ai/Prompt-Engineering-Guide/README.md

 # Prompt Engineering Guide

 This guide contains a set of papers, learning guides, and tools related to prompt engineering.
-It includes several materials, guides, examples, papers, and much more.
+It includes several materials, guides, examples, papers, and more.
 The repo is intended to be used as a research and educational reference for practitioners and developers.

-**📣 Full lecture + notebook + exercises on the ~5th of Feb** (announcement will happen on [Twitter](https://twitter.com/dair_ai))
+**📣 Full lecture + notebook + exercises on the ~15th of Feb** (announcement will happen on [Twitter](https://twitter.com/dair_ai))

 **📣 [Join our Discord](https://discord.gg/SKgkVT8BGJ) to discuss more about prompt engineering**